Name the differentiating factor between cognate sounds.

 What is cloze technique.
 (Circle/Fill-in-the-blank)

-List three early risk factors that might flag a child at risk for a language-based reading disability.
+List three early red flags that might suggest a child is at risk for a language-based reading disability.

-What are: difficulty with letter/sound correspondence, word retrieval, verbal memory, mispronunciation of words (cimanin/ brue blush), persistent grammar errors in speech (he goed to the store), difficulty understanding spatial terms - L/R, Front/Back
+What are: language delays, difficulty with letter/sound correspondence, word retrieval difficulties, mispronunciation of words (cimanin/ brue blush), persistent grammatical errors in speech (he goed to the store), difficulty understanding spatial terms - L/R, Front/Back, difficulty following directions.

 Using discovery, state a procedure you might use to introduce a spelling pattern.

 What is: Repeat these words...
+What sound do you hear alike in these words?
+In what position do you hear that sound?
 Take a look at these words.
-What do we see alike?
+What do you see alike?
 In what position of the word?
 Anything else similar we see?
 What type of vowel is in these words?
-What spelling pattern do we see?
+What spelling pattern do we see for this sound?

 What is...